kandice4/kandice4.github.io/_posts/2017-9-26-Hello World.md

 was a collaborative team effort.
 What a relief that was!
 Having only recently taught myself python, I felt utterly wrecked by pandas this week.
 I am someone who operates with the mentality that if I think something should be possible, it must be possible.
-Therfore, its just a matter of figuring out how to do it.
+Therefore, its just a matter of figuring out how to do it.
 This resulted in my getting caught in a debugging net that prevented me from making timely progress analyzing the data set that we were assigned.